sdanzig3/tic-tac-toe/readme.md

 4. **Restart**: Click the "Restart Game" button to start a new game at any time.
 5. **Change Theme**: Toggle between light and dark mode using the switch in the top-right corner.
 6. **Customize Colors**: Click the "Color Settings" button to open a modal where you can choose custom colors for both players.
+7. **Set Player Names**: Click the "Player Names" button to customize the names of both players.

-The game automatically saves your theme preference and color choices for future visits.# Tic-Tac-Toe Game
+The game automatically saves your theme preference, color choices, and player names for future visits.# Tic-Tac-Toe Game

 A simple, interactive Tic-Tac-Toe game built with HTML, CSS, and JavaScript.